Joseph Pennell: Career

-In a productive career as an artist, Joseph Pennell made over 1800 prints, many as illustrations for magazines and books of prominent authors.
-Depicting first landmarks of his native Philadelphia, US, then travelling the globe and back recording the landscapes of South America, mainland Europe and industrial cities of his adopted English home.
-His distinction is as a highly talented original etcher and lithographer and illustrator, a writer, influential lecturer and critic.
+Joseph Pennell made over 1800 prints, many for illustrations in magazines and books.
+Depicting first landmarks of his native Philadelphia, US, then travelling the globe recording the landscapes of South America, mainland Europe and industrial cities of his adopted English home.
+His distinction is as an etcher, lithographer, and illustrator, as well as a writer, lecturer and critic.
 As Mahonri Sharp Young writes:[Y]oung Pennell had a genius for not getting along with people yet was immediately successful in the fiercely competitive field of illustration.
 Hard working with remarkable ability and specific talent for drawing, he produced a tremendous volume of highly regarded work.
 He offended many, but knew everybody, including the most talented.

 As captain of the Germantown Bicycle Club, early work included illustrations for cycling articles.
 After studying at the Pennsylvania Museum School of Industrial Art and Pennsylvania Academy of the Fine Arts, Pennell opened his own studio in 1880, shared with another artist, and was successful from the start, getting commissions from Harper's and Scribner's (later The Century Magazine) and other publications.
 He also worked in New Orleans as a book illustrator, and made sketches and watercolours of the Bethlehem Steel works, just north of his native Philadelphia.